Business Food Waste Partnership Grants

 The Food Waste Partnership Grants provide funding for projects that:

-• provide businesses and institutions with the knowledge and skills to reduce food waste and source separate well
+• provide food businesses with knowledge and skills in food waste reduction and source separation

-• provide tools and training to reduce food waste generation.
+• provide tools and training to source separate and reduce food waste.

 The grants support projects that will contribute to the following NSW Government waste targets: